AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

   - Actually this is correct behaviour, it maps to Ctrl-Break by default.
   - Remapped to F19.
 - [x] Fn-K = Scroll Lock — works, but VoodooPS2 maps it to brightness down.
-  - Check if it's possible to un-map it, Fn-F5/f6 with BrightnessKeys kext are enough.
+  - Unclear if it's possible to un-map it, as we already have Fn-F5/F6 for that.
   - Remapped to F17.
 - [x] Fn-P = Pause — works, but VoodooPS2 maps it to brightness up.
   - Same, remapped to F16.